adaptlearning/adapt-component/README.md

 ## Browser spec

-If you have detailed browser spec you should detail them here.
+If you have a detailed browser spec you should list them here so that it is clear which browsers you have tested against.